AI / Business Intelligence · Client build · Case study

 What shipped

-Pulse is live at pulse.bot, aggregating news, social, deals, video, podcasts, and stocks across 107 topic verticals.
-The ingestion-to-display pipeline runs in independent stages so any single failure is retryable without re-processing the rest.
-The relevancy scorer rejects off-topic content with a documented display threshold that grandfathered legacy URLs when it was raised.
-The AI Analyst streams Groq-generated answers grounded in Exa RAG context, behind per-IP rate limits and a panic switch the team can flip during incidents.
-The social-poster service publishes around 250 pieces of content per day across X, Threads, and Instagram with Satori-rendered overlay images stored on Cloudflare R2.
-Daily and weekly digest emails are AI-curated and delivered via Resend with React Email templates.
-The governance pack we wrote at the rebuild stage is still the artifact engineers consult when they want to change a prompt, swap a model, or move a threshold — which is the test that proves the documentation isn't shelfware.
+Pulse ran at pulse.bot for six months, aggregating news, social, deals, video, podcasts, and stocks across 107 topic verticals.
+The ingestion-to-display pipeline ran in independent stages so any single failure was retryable without re-processing the rest.
+The relevancy scorer rejected off-topic content with a documented display threshold that grandfathered legacy URLs when it was raised.
+The AI Analyst streamed Groq-generated answers grounded in Exa RAG context, behind per-IP rate limits and a panic switch the team could flip during incidents.
+The social-poster service published around 250 pieces of content per day across X, Threads, and Instagram with Satori-rendered overlay images stored on Cloudflare R2.
+Daily and weekly digest emails were AI-curated and delivered via Resend.
+When the founder paused the product in mid-2026 to refocus on his core business, the governance pack we wrote at the rebuild stage was still the artifact engineers consulted to change a prompt, swap a model, or move a threshold.

 003 / What we built